 Founded in 1974, the Art Association of Australia and New Zealand is the peak professional body for art historians, critics, curators, artists and art students across Australia and New Zealand.
 Our executive includes representatives from each Australian state and from New Zealand.

-Please note that Memberships operate on a calendar year basis (1st January – 31st December).
-We welcome new members at any time, if you have any queries please contact our business manager at firstname.lastname@example.org.
+Please note that Memberships for the AAANZ operate in advance of the calendar year (1st January – 31st December), however we welcome new members at any time.
+If you have any queries please contact our business manager at firstname.lastname@example.org.

-If you would like to be sent a copy of the second edition of the ANZJA for 2016 please contact email@example.com.
+If you would like a copy of the second edition of the ANZJA for 2017, but have missed the membership period, please contact email@example.com.
 Back issues of the journal are also available.

 Without your continued support AAANZ cannot continue to exist.